 Against Breast Cancer Achievement Awards

-Andrew Baker - Shortlisted for Lifetime Achievement Award
+Andrew Baker - Nominated for Lifetime Achievement Award

 Andrew, who has dedicated half of his life to supporting good causes, is the founder of the local fundraising organisation, Play2Give.
 Andy has been running this organisation for 10 years now and it's purpose is to raise funds for the Oxford Children's Hospital - a place where Andy spent a lot of his childhood, especially when aged 12 when he had major brain surgery amongst many other treatments for wide range of problems since he was born with a brain injury - and for Headway Oxfordshire, a local brain injury support charity.
 Andy set up his organisation so he could say 'thank you' to the wonderful team at the hospital who treated him so well throughout his childhood, and to date, Andy with the help and efforts of thousands of supporters, has raised over £70,000 for the Hospital and other local charities over the past 15 years and continues to do so year on year.
 It is a real 'team effort' and more and more friends get inspired to support him.
 Andy begun fundraising aged 14 at St Birinus School in Didcot.
 He works tirelessly in contacting local companies and communities including schools and Didcot supermarkets to get them all involved in his activities and has won the hearts and support of many in doing this through the passion, enthusiasm and unrelenting dedication that he conveys through everything that he does.